 Immediate notification of dangerous threats to the testing program is only half the solution.
-With direction and support from the SDE, CAI provides quick front line support through various means to take the next step, neutralizing the hazard.
-There are multiple options at SDE's disposal to help protect its IP.
+With direction and support from the Department, CAI provides quick front line support through various means to take the next step, neutralizing the hazard.
+There are multiple options at the Department's disposal to help protect its IP.
 CAI has experience with: